Kartiks2002/Machine-Learning/README.md

 # Machine-Learning
-All models are wrong, but only some are useful
+All models are wrong, but only some are useful!